shineeeeeeeeeeee/task-link/README.md

-# Task-Link Monorepo
+# Task-Link

-A professional monorepo structure for the Task-Link project, separating frontend and backend concerns.
+A professional structure for the Task-Link project, separating frontend and backend concerns.

 ## Project Structure